Etone/corvin-tech/content/projects/pod/index.md

 draft: false
 categories: [private, professional]
 archived: false
+tags: [Kubernetes, Cloud, Platform Engineering]
 ---

 ## Idea
-As I want to dive deeper into topics surrounding kuberetes, I decided to build a cloud platform, which handles all aspects of an development lifecycle as automatically as it gets, for more details, read the README in the repository.
+As I want to dive deeper into topics surrounding kubernetes, I decided to build a cloud platform, which handles all aspects of an development lifecycle as automatically as it gets, for more details, read the README in the repository.
 I will later write down current progress and Ideas, notes and what not here

 ## Current development state